codeannex/ui-react/src/components/client/Form/EXAMPLE_BASIC_FORM.md

 ## Step 4 _<sub><sup><span style="color:#c3e88d">optional</span></sup></sub>_

 So far the form is setup to work properly and no further setup is required.
 However validation during change events is not always desired.
-We can regulate validation to only during form submission by passing validateOnSubmitOnly to the `Form` component.
+We can regulate validation to occur during form submission by passing validateOnSubmitOnly to the `Form` component.

 ```
 <Form